Applied Positive Psychology Research Diploma (Level 7)

 As a graduate from our Level 5 Diploma in Positive Psychology & Somatic Practice (Movement), you will be qualified and insured to deliver Positive Psychology as an exercise training intervention.
 You will become a Professional Member of the Positive Psychology Guild and entitled to join the PPG Register of Professionals, which sets professional standards for the practice of Positive Psychology today.

-PPG partners with universities that teach Positive Psychology at Masters degree level, including Bucks New University in the UK.
-The Level 5 Diploma will prepare you to engage in a Masters of Applied Positive Psychology (MAPP) MSc degree course.
+The Level 7 Diploma will prepare you to engage in a Masters of Applied Positive Psychology (MAPP) MSc degree course.
 Should you wish to progress to a MAPP following certification, PPG will provide an academic reference on your behalf.
 Acceptance will be subject to the usual University checks.

 1. Professional Education